Zain4999/Seattle_Airbnb/README.md

 This doesn't take into account the following:

 - The taxes and varying cost in each zipcode
-- The cost to maintain larger properties
+- The cost to maintain larger properties, which can include mortgage and utility costs

+More in depth analysis is needed to determine what kind of properties in Seattle are the most profitable.

+# Closing thoughts

+This project really helped me to become more confident in using Tableau to explore and visualise data in a way that is presentable.